Skip to main content

 • Youth in Crisis: Young People, Crime and Justice

-Students on the Anthropology and Sociology BA can apply to be transferred onto either the ‘with Year Abroad’ or ‘with Placement’ pathway during the second year.
-Places on these pathways are in high demand and if you are chosen your studies will extend from three years to four.
+Students can apply to be transferred onto either the with Year Abroad or with Placement pathway.
+Places on these pathways are in high demand and if you are chosen your studies will extend from three years to four or four to five depending on course.

 Learning